 Neighborhood Centers: Neighborhood Centers are small, walkable, mixed-use areas that provide convenient access to goods, services, and dining for nearby residents.
-These areas are characterized by smaller commercial centers typically located near neighborhoods providing residents with convenient, safe, and equitable access to services.
+These areas are characterized by smaller commercial centers that are walkable and typically located near neighborhoods providing residents with convenient, safe, and equitable access to services.
+They should be concentrated to small geographies as indicated on the Preferred Growth Scenario Map on the following page.
 The primary place types comprising neighborhood centers include Mixed Use Low; Neighborhood Medium; Commercial/Employment Low; and Neighborhood Transition.